eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## This is optional.
-### But I really reccommend running these 3 commands it will make your dock appear and disappear much faster.
+### If your dock is set to auto-hide I really reccommend running these 3 commands it will make your dock appear and disappear much faster.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 type the following into Terminal: